 No construction is proposed.
-However, any possible future construction will be subject to the mandatory planning and design, energy efficiency, water efficiency and conservation, material conservation and resources efficiency, and environmental quality measures of the California Green Building Standards (CalGreen) Code (California Code of

-Regulations, Title 24, Part 11), as well as any San Joaquin Valley Air Pollution District standards relevant to future construction on the property.
-Staff will include a condition of approval on the project requiring that any future construction shall be in compliance with the District's rules and regulations.
+However, any possible future construction will be subject to the mandatory planning and design, energy efficiency, water efficiency and conservation, material conservation and resources efficiency, and environmental quality measures of the California Green Building Standards (CalGreen) Code (California Code of Regulations, Title 24, Part 11), as well as any San Joaquin Valley Air Pollution Control District (SJVAPCD) standards relevant to future construction on the property.
+Staff will include a condition of approval on the project requiring that any future construction shall be in compliance with SJVAPCD's rules and regulations.

 No significant impacts from greenhouse gas emissions occurring as a result of this project are anticipated.
-Accordingly, the potential impacts to Greenhouse Gas Emissions are considered to be consistent with those evaluated in the GPU EIR.
+Accordingly, the potential impacts to greenhouse gas emissions are considered to be consistent with those evaluated in the GPU EIR.

-References: Application Materials; California Building Code; NRCS Soil Survey; 2014 Regional Transportation Plan/Sustainable Communities Strategy; SB 375; AB 32; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.
+References: Application materials; California Building Code; NRCS Soil Survey; 2014 Regional Transportation Plan/Sustainable Communities Strategy; SB 375; AB 32; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation.

 IX.
-HAZARDS AND HAZARDOUS MATERIALS Would Significant Impact Not Substantial Consistent the project: Project Identified New with GPU Impact by GPU EIR Information EIR a) Create a significant hazard to the public or the environment through the routine transport, use, or X disposal of hazardous materials? b) Create a significant hazard to the public or the environment through reasonably foreseeable upset v and accident conditions involving the release of X hazardous materials into the environment? c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste x within one-quarter mile of an existing or proposed ^ school? d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, X would it create a significant hazard to the public or the environment? e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the X project result in a safety hazard or excessive noise for people residing or working in the project area? f) Impair implementation of or physically interfere with an adopted emergency response plan or emergency X evacuation plan? g) Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death X involving wildland fires?
+HAZARDS AND HAZARDOUS MATERIALS Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? х b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? x c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? х d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? х e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the project area? х f) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? х g) Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires? x